WELCOME TO THE HOMEPAGE OF THE

 A number of members have published books over the last few years:

-Steve Alexander - G. A. Custer to the Little Big Horn published by Andrea Press and available from Casemate Publishing in the UK.
-Steve has written a well crafted book that is full of excellent illustrations, many in colour, that tell the story of George Armstrong Custer from his birth to that final day at the Little Big Horn.
+Steve Alexander - has now had two books published by Andrea Press, the first was G. A. Custer to the Little Big Horn.
+This was available from Casemate Publishing in the UK.
+This is a well crafted book that is full of excellent illustrations, many in colour, that tell the story of George Armstrong Custer from his birth to that final day at the Little Big Horn.
+His second book is Believe in the Bold: Custer and the Gettysburg Campaign.
+The book is available direct from Andreas Press or can be purchased on Amazon.

 James Donovan - A Terrible Glory: Custer and the Little Bighorn - The Last Great Battle of the American West published by Little, Brown and Company and available through Amazon or in the UK is often found on the bookshelves in Waterstone's.
 It is now also available in paperback.
 This is a comprehensive study of the battle that draws on primary sources as well as new forensic research.
 A review appeared in The Crow's Nest (Volume 9 Number 2).